Arthur1459/Lightspeed/README.md

 - Launch the **main.py** file (should works for everyone):
-  1. make sure to have `python3` installed on your computer.
+  1. make sure to have `python3` installed on your computer (and `pip`).
-  2. make sur to have installed `make`
+  2. make sure to have installed `make`
      - linux `sudo apt-get make`
      - mac `brew install make`
   3. in a terminal go to  `lightspeed/src`
   4. install the required libraries : `make download-requirements`
   5. run `main.py` file with python : `python3 main.py`

+In case of any issue : reports it with all the error's details and contact me directly.